Candy Darling: Acting career

-Darling appeared in the original 1972 production of Tennessee Williams' play Small Craft Warnings, cast at Williams' request.
-She starred in the 1973 revival of The White Whore and the Bit Player, a 1964 play by Tom Eyen, at La MaMa Experimental Theatre Club.
-The production was bilingual and was directed by Manuel Martin Jr. Darling's character, a Hollywood actress known only as "the Whore", was based on Marilyn Monroe.
-She performed in the English version of the play opposite Hortensia Colorado; in the Spanish version of the play, "the Whore" was portrayed by Magaly Alabau and Graciela Mas.
-As a review of the play stated, "With her teased platinum hair and practiced pouts, Miss Darling looks like her character and resolutely keeps her acting little-girl-lost.
-The role-playing aspect works to her advantage.
-She could, after all, be a male lunatic pretending to be the White Whore."
+Darling appeared in the original 1972 production of Tennessee Williams' play Small Craft Warnings, having been cast at Williams' request.
+In 1973, she starred in a revival of The White Whore and the Bit Player, a 1964 play by Tom Eyen, at La MaMa Experimental Theatre Club.
+The bilingual production was directed by Manuel Martín Jr., with Darling playing the role of a Hollywood actress known only as "the Whore", a character based on Marilyn Monroe.
+Darling performed in the English-language version opposite Hortensia Colorado; in the Spanish-language version, the role was played by Magaly Alabau and Graciela Mas.
+The New York Times critic Mel Gussow noted Darling's resemblance to her character and wrote that the role-playing aspect of her performance worked to her advantage.